AbUndMax/DNA-Complementary-App/README.md

 ### 2) Complementary or reverse-complementary?
 If the import was a success, a [Dialog](https://github.com/AbUndMax/DNA-Complementary-App/blob/a44164e1782119c641f518ea78161300baf105e3/Main/DNAComplementApp/ImportSuccessDialog/ImportSuccessDialog.java) pops up, informing the user on the successful import.
-Furthermore, the Dialog shows two buttons which allows the user to decide rather to get the complement or the reverse-complement of the choosen Sequence.
+Furthermore, the Dialog shows two buttons which allows the user to decide rather to get the complement or the reverse-complement of the chosen Sequence.
 In the middle, a ComboBox is placed.
 All Sequences that where detected in the import phase will be displayed here. two option are possible:

  - 1) "All" - which will then get the (reverse-) complement of all sequences in the file.
- - 2) a single sequence (choosen by clicking on the corresponding name)
+ - 2) a single sequence (chosen by clicking on the corresponding name)

 the selection is stored inside an String-Array [`selectedSequences`](https://github.com/AbUndMax/DNA-Complementary-App/blob/a44164e1782119c641f518ea78161300baf105e3/Main/DNAComplementApp/ImportSuccessDialog/Listeners/ImportSeqChooserCBoxListener.java#L11).
 This Array is used in multiple scenarios for getting the selectedSequences, loop over them and perform operations on